Input and Output

 # Analog I/O Scaling

-Source/Sink Moku:Go bits/volt Moku:Pro bits/volt
+Source/Sink Moku:Go LSBs/volt Moku:Pro LSBs/volt Moku:Lab LSBs/volt

-DAC (50R) - 29925.0
+DAC (50R) - 29925.0 30000.0

-DAC (High-Z) 6550.4 14962.5
+DAC (High-Z) 6550.4 14962.5 15000.0

-Inter-instrument 13100.8 29925.0
+Inter-instrument 6550.4 29925.0 30000.0

 # Using Digital I/O

 On Moku:Go, a slot Input, Output or both may be routed to the Digital I/O block.
-In this case, the Input or Output signal should be interpretted as a 16-bit std_logic_vector or equivalent.
+In this case, the Input or Output signal should be interpreted as a 16-bit std_logic_vector or equivalent.
 Each bit of this vector corresponds to a digital I/O pin in the obvious way, i.e. InputX(0) contains the current logical value of DIO Pin 1, driving DIO Pin 16 is done by assigning a value to OutputX(15) (where Input/OutputX are the slot signals you've routed to the DIO block in the Multi-instrument Mode builder).

 The Digital I/O block does not have automatic detection of driving sources, the I/O direction for each pin must be manually configured.
 On the MiM Configuration screen, click the Digital I/O block and set each pin's desired driving direction.